Paranoid-kid/Scalable-Emotion-Gender-Classification/README.md

-# IEMS 5780 Face Classification Report
+# Emotion & Gender Classification

 ## Functions of the system